-LOW AND MODERATE INCOME UNITS--Dwelling units which are subject to the price and occupancy requirements of this Chapter, and whose sales prices and rental charges do not exceed moderate income households.
+LOW AND MODERATE INCOME UNITS--Dwelling units which are subject to the price and occupancy requirements of Affordable Housing Ordinance, and whose sales prices and rental charges do not exceed the maximum amounts determined to be affordable by low and moderate income households.

-MAINTENANCE GUARANTY -- Any security, other than cash, which may be accepted by the Township for the maintenance of any improvements required by this chapter.
+MAINTENANCE GUARANTY-- Any security, other than cash, which may be accepted by the Township for the maintenance of any improvements required by this chapter.